Introduction

 Arruda-Boyce model

-The Arruda-Boyce hyperelastic constitutive model.1
+The Arruda-Boyce hyperelastic solid constitutive model.1

 Parameters